My Favorite Stories

 The standard wagon cart of England was built to withstand the ruts created on the older, long-distance roads.
 Any other size, and they’d break more frequently.

-The first long-distance roads across Europe were made by the Roman empire for their legions to travel, and have been used ever since.
+The first long-distance roads across Europe were made by the Roman Empire for their legions to travel on and have been used ever since.

 Roman war chariots formed the initial ruts, which required everyone else to match or risk damaging their wagon wheels.

-The Roman war chariot standard is the most efficient way to accommodate 2 horses drawing it.
+The Roman war chariot standard is the most efficient way to accommodate two horses drawing it.

-Logistical constraints, including feasibly rocket sizes of spacecraft, are bound by the width of two horses.
+Logistical constraints, including feasible rocket sizes for spacecraft, are bound by the width of two horses.

 Greenwich Mean Time